 "Yes, Bartholomew, the Mad Hatter, Hatter, this is Bartholomew."

-"Oh, I should not worry over much about that, we're all mad here.
+"Oh, I should not worry overmuch about that, we're all mad here.
 You're mad, I'm mad, he's mad.
-In his case it might be more than a title."
+In this case, it might be more than a title."
 The Cat shrugged.

 "I brought him because he came to my attention, even through the veils that separate our world from all the others.
 And, well, he needed help."